| Beyond

 can be expanded along the lines of our democratic principles.
 This

+is where we should place our emphasis.
 On the economic side, with the fall of communism and the

 acknowledged failings of Marxist and socialist models within and